MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 #### Scenario

-You need to recommend an MVC model that is required to implement a photo sharing application.
-You will propose model classes based on the results of an initial investigation into the requirements.
+You have to recommend an MVC model to implement a photo sharing application.
+You propose the model classes based on the results of an initial investigation into the requirements.

-The main tasks for this exercise are as follows:
+The main tasks for this exercise are:

 1. Examine the initial investigation.